planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 ### Visibility

 Many actions dependent on vision are hindered by darkness, underbrush, or smoke.
-In general, dim light inflicts a -1D penalty, regular darkness -2D, and total darkness +3D.
+In general, dim light inflicts a +1 Difficulty, regular darkness +2, and total darkness +3.
 Equipment such as torches or night vision goggles can reduce these, unless dealing with smoke.
 Sudden flashes of bright light can also create obscurement.

 {: .highlight }
->- Darkness or smoke inflicts a -1D to -3D penalty.
+>- Darkness or smoke adds +1 to +3 Difficulty.